ShaneCurcuru/shaneslides/_posts/2023-10-09-The-ASF-Way.md

 that you actually use.
 Taking the time to choose which teams or projects that you open up or participate is well worth the investment to keep your team's efforts focused.

+A key addition this year is a section on Charity - fundamental to the ASF's non-profit mission, plus a pragmatic part of our method in ensuring maximum inbound contributions.

 {: .lead }
 The behaviors you can use to succeed at Apache.